aditya-sudo/skill-tracker/README.md

 This repository contains the source code for a two-part web application designed to help recent Computer Science graduates strategically prepare for technical job roles.
 The application provides tools to both explore required skills and track learning progress.

-The live application can be accessed here: \[Link to your Vercel deployment\]
+The live application can be accessed here: https://skill-tracker-ten.vercel.app/

 ## **Features**